Pi Cluster Documentation

 • Client applications and MongoDB deployments.

-Certificate can be generated using cert-manager
+Certificate can be generated using cert-manager.

 apiVersion: cert-manager.io/v1